certeu/morio/docs/docs/reference/terminology/flanking-service/readme.md

 working together as a single consumer group.

 This shows the flexibility of flanking services.
-They can run on any node and you can moce them around without having to worry about the implications of resizing the cluster.
+They can run on any node and you can move them around without having to worry about the implications of resizing the cluster.

 ### Regular service example: The ui service